-The Department of Process Engineering boasts a thriving postgraduate research environment with approximately 130 registered postgraduate candidates, including researchers from across Africa and the globe.
+The Department of Chemical Engineering boasts a thriving postgraduate research environment with approximately 130 registered postgraduate candidates, including researchers from across Africa and the globe.
 Our department is also proud of an active Postgraduate Student Council (PGSC), which leads and serves the postgraduate cohort with academic and social support, as well as community engagement.
 Meet them below!

 Using micro-aeration to improve the anaerobic digestion proces

 I am a chemical engineering postgraduate student in the field of bioresource engineering.
 I completed my Bachelor’s in Chemical Engineering at Stellenbosch University in 2021.
 My final year research project topic was, “Scenario-based techno-economic analysis of carbon emission mitigation approaches for a Western Cape dairy farm”.
 During my project I developed an interest in bioresource engineering, specifically anaerobic digestion and developing a circular economy in the agricultural industry.
 In my master’s studies, I am furthering my knowledge of anaerobic digestion by investigating how micro-aeration can be used to improve the process.